dharmesh-tukadiya/module-dynamicgooglerecaptcha/README.md

 ## Magento 2 Module: Dynamic Google reCAPTCHA

 This module integrates Dynamic Google reCAPTCHA with your Magento 2 store's frontend forms to enhance security against spam and abuse.
-It allows you to dynamically load and configure Google reCAPTCHA settings based on specific criteria, providing flexibility and customization.
+It allows you to dynamically load and configure Google reCAPTCHA on any form on any frontend controller(URL).
+You can add Google reCAPTCHA verfication to any frontend url.

 ### Installation